Skip to main content

 • gameplay

-• “The mechanics, UI display, and general rules at play showed their age, and it seems like a micromanagement-intensive grind with a high learning curve even if you did get it working.”
+• “The mechanics, UI display, and general rules showed their age and it feels like a micromanagement-intensive grind with a high learning curve even if you manage to get it working.”

-• “If anything, it's gotten worse, with some mechanics becoming unwieldy and sea combat far oversimplified.”
+• “If anything, gameplay has gotten worse, with some mechanics becoming unwieldy and sea combat far oversimplified.”

 • story

 • “I've had this game since I was very young, and then I bought it again on Steam.
-For me, it's been a very good and engaging strategy game; you can have different ways of playing, as a merchant, a corsair, a pirate, a pirate-hunter, or a good-old adventurer taking missions, or as much as you want of any of those things at the same time.”
+For me, it's been a very good and engaging strategy game; you can play in different ways, as a merchant, a corsair, a pirate, a pirate-hunter, or a good-old adventurer taking missions, or any combination of those things at the same time.”

 • “Governors in major towns will even give you missions to eliminate particularly troublesome captains if you need guidance.”